rubik/pypol/doc/classes.rst

     This class is still in development and could have some bugs.

 pypol supports the algebraic fractions, although now it is very limited.
-It supports all the four basic operation but at the moment it does not decompose the terms.
+It supports all the four basic operation but at the moment it does not simplify the fraction.

 In all these examples we assume::